 Key formats of "Closed Cycles 2020"

-In response to the Covid-19 / Corona crisis, the Closed Cycles 2020 symposium will be switched to 100% virtual.
+In response to the Covid-19 / Corona crisis, the Closed Cycles 2020 symposium will be 100% virtual.
 The adaptations of the formats and the program outline are noted in square brackets below.
 They are currently in discussion and subject to changes.
-The organizers, March 26, 2020.

 The main concern of this symposium is to create time for a deeper exchange on Ecological Engineering and its implications!
 This is reflected in the session formats listed below.

-- Keynotes: Topics of general interest, related to ecological engineering (Presentation of 30 min + 15 min discussion) [live stream]
+- Keynotes: Topics of general interest, related to ecological engineering (Presentation of 30 min + 15 min discussion) [live stream, recorded]

 - Tasks: In-depth discussion and reflection about unsolved complex planning challenges (max.
 1/3 presentation, min.
-2/3 facilitated discussion) [online seminar]
+2/3 facilitated discussion) [online workshop, unrecorded, limited participation]

 - Case Studies: In-depth discussion and reflection about existing case studies (max.
 1/3 presentation, min.
-2/3 facilitated discussion) [online seminar]
+2/3 facilitated discussion) [online workshop, unrecorded, limited participation]

 - Parallel Sessions: Short presentations of research results, technologies, approaches from the field of ecological engineering (max.
 1/2 presentation, min.
-1/2 discussion) [online seminar]
+1/2 discussion) [live stream, recorded]

-- Virtual activities organized by students: e.g., demonstration of circular technologies.
-Some of these will be organized by ZHAW students [to be defined, ZHAW student group is brainstorming]
+- Virtual activities organized by students [to be defined, ZHAW student group is brainstorming]

-- IOeV and IEES assemblies: The formal 2020 reunions of the two societies [online meeting]
+- IOeV and IEES assemblies: The formal 2020 reunions of the two societies [online meetings]

 - Virtual social activities [the creative process is ongoing...]

-The program outline below is under construction.
-CEST = Central European Summer Time
+The program outline below is under construction (state of May 19, 2020).
+UTC = Universal Time Coordinated.